jose99fdp/r136/docs/README.md

 After setting up the environment variables and ensuring Docker and Docker Compose are installed, the script will:

-1. Stop any running yandaai Docker containers
+1. Stop any running Yanda AI Docker containers
 2. Pull the latest Docker images (if auto-update is enabled)
-3. Start the yandaai services using Docker Compose
+3. Start the Yanda AI services using Docker Compose

 ## Troubleshooting